sagiegurari/cargo-make/docs/_includes/content.md

 # The default task name if no task was provided as part of the cargo-make invocation
 default_task_name = "default"

+# Defines the minimum amount of time needed from the last update check.
+# If the minimum amount of time did not pass, cargo-make will not check for updates (same as --disable-check-for-updates)
+# Valid values are: always, daily, weekly, monthly
+# If any other value is provided, it will be treated as always.
+update_check_interval = "always"
 ```

 <a name="descriptor-definition"></a>